 Antibody positive small mammals were detected in all land use types.
 The proportion of antibody positive individuals among all small mammals trapped were similar across forest (2/44, 4.5%), agricultural (24/379, 6.3%) and village (13/261, 5%) land use types.

-In exploratory analyses conducted post hoc, we observed potential differences in LASV seroprevalence by village and land use type.
-While these analyses were not pre-specified and should be interpreted with caution, seroprevalence appeared to be higher in the most rural village, Lalehun (OR = 2.56, 95% CrI = 1.27-5.27), than the more urbanised village Lambayama (OR = 0.21, 95% CrI = 0.06-0.68).
-Baiama showed an intermediate level of seroprevalence (OR = 1.57, 95% CrI = 0.67-3.52).
-Similarly, agricultural land use (OR = 1.27, 95% CrI = 0.66-2.5) showed the highest proportion of LASV antibody-positive small mammals, with lower seroprevalence observed in forest settings (OR = 0.85, 95% CrI = 0.24-2.71).
-Differences for land use crossed an OR of 1 and so were not considered importantly different.
+In exploratory analyses conducted post hoc, we observed potential differences in LASV seroprevalence by village and land use type accounting for differences in sampling effort.
+While these analyses were not pre-specified and should be interpreted with caution, seroprevalence appeared to be higher in Lalehun (OR = 2.56, 95% CrI = 1.27-5.27) and Baiama (OR = 1.57, 95% CrI = 0.67-3.52), than the more urbanised village Lambayama (OR = 0.21, 95% CrI = 0.06-0.68), with Seilama set as the reference village.
+Similarly, agricultural land use (OR = 1.27, 95% CrI = 0.66-2.5) showed the highest proportion of LASV antibody-positive small mammals, with lower seroprevalence observed in forest settings (OR = 0.85, 95% CrI = 0.24-2.71) compared to the reference land use type of village.
+Credible intervals for the OR of seropositivity with land use crossed an OR of 1 and were therefore not considered importantly different.

 Small-mammal community contact networks

-Contact networks produced from observations in agricultural land use contained the highest small mammal species richness (12), followed by villages (9) and forests (6 species).
-The number of individuals (nodes) was also greatest in agricultural settings (n = 379) compared to villages (n = 261) and forests (n = 44).
-Networks in village settings exhibited the highest overall connectivity, as indicated by the highest mean degree (mean = 6.2, standard deviation (SD) = 4.6), followed by forests (mean = 5.1, SD = 3.3) and agricultural settings (mean = 4.9, SD = 5.4).
+The number of individuals (nodes) was highest in agricultural settings (n = 379) compared to villages (n = 261) and forests (n = 44).
+Networks in village settings exhibited the highest overall connectivity, as indicated by the highest mean degree (mean = 3.4, standard deviation (SD) = 3.6), followed by agricultural (mean = 1.9, SD = 2.3) and forest settings (mean = 1.4, SD = 1.2).

-Additionally, the highest degree centrality values - indicating individuals with the greatest number of connections - were observed in agricultural (degree = 24) and village (degree = 20) settings.
+Additionally, maximum degree values - indicating individuals with the greatest number of connections - were observed in village (degree = 14) and agricultural (degree = 13) settings.
 This suggests that while villages had the highest overall connectivity, certain individuals in agricultural settings acted as highly connected hubs within their networks.

-Mean betweenness centrality followed an anthropogenic gradient, highest in villages (mean = 3.06, SD = 10.2), decreasing in agricultural settings (mean = 0.46, SD = 2.6) and lowest in forests (mean = 0.07, SD = 0.16).
-This suggests that animals in human-modified environments played a greater role in connecting otherwise separate parts of the network.
+Mean betweenness centrality was highest in agricultural (mean = 1.4, SD = 8.1) and forest (mean = 1.4, SD = 4.7) settings, and lowest in villages (mean = 0.9, SD = 3.3), suggesting that animals in more human-modified environments were less likely to act as bridges connecting otherwise separate parts of the network.

-Degree centrality varied across species, with the highest values observed in species more common in agricultural settings.
-L. sikapusi, M. setulosus, P. rostratus, and C. olivieri — three native rodents and one shrew — had individuals with degree centrality values up to 24, though most had lower values (Figure 3).
-In villages, Mus musculus, a synanthropic invasive species, had a maximum degree of 20 and a high median degree.
-In contrast, M. natalensis, despite being abundant in both agricultural and village settings, had a lower maximum degree (12 in villages, 9 in agriculture) and a similar median degree across both (5 and 4, respectively).
+Degree centrality varied across species, with the highest values typically observed in species more common in agricultural settings.
+Native rodent species L. sikapusi, M. setulosus, P. rostratus, and the shrew C. olivieri had individuals with degrees up to 13, though most were lower values (Figure 3).
+In villages, the invasive synanthropes M. musculus and R. rattus reached maximum degrees of 14 and 11 with high mean degrees (4.1 and 4.7 respectively).
+By contrast, M. natalensis, though abundant in both agricultural and village settings, had lower maximum degree (8 in villages, 6 in agriculture) and similar mean values (2.3 and 1.8, respectively).

 Figure 3: The degree (number of contacts) of individual small mammals stratified by species and land use type.
 Boxes contain the median and inter-quartile range of the degree distribution.
 Whiskers include the upper and lower quartile with outliers shown as points.

 No consistent trend in degree centrality was observed across all species when stratified by land use type (Figure 3).
-For commensal species such as M. natalensis, Rattus rattus and M. musculus the median degree centrality was elevated in villages.
+For commensal species such as M. natalensis, R. rattus and M. musculus the median degree centrality was elevated in villages.
 However, for M. natalensis and R. rattus, no statistically significant differences were detected in degree distributions when stratified by land use.

 Describing inter- and intra-specific contact within small mammal communities